+Panels - Route screen now includes track send controls.
+Also, can now adjust delay values for the "PC fader" - a different fader selected than the currently assigned fader.
+Interrogation will not be permitted from the screen.
 Panels - Delay screen - Can now adjust delay values for the "PC fader" - a different fader selected than the currently assigned fader.
 The Interrogate button on the screen will not be functional when a PC fader is being controlled.